hideyuki001/kernel-core-v0.2/README.md

 ```
 The Kernel operates before interpretation and ensures that only structurally valid inputs proceed.

+## What problem it solves

+Without Kernel Core:

+- same input → different decisions
+- annotators guess under uncertainty
+- hallucinated outputs pass as valid
+- decisions are not traceable

+With Kernel Core:

+- invalid judgment structures are blocked
+- uncertainty must be explicitly preserved
+- hallucination is structurally prevented
+- all decisions remain traceable

 ## Core invariants
 ```
 ・Exactly one primary cause